 Welcome to Southpoint!

-We’re glad you’re here.
-We want you to know that since 1992 Southpoint has been a place where you can feel welcome just as you are.
+I’m glad you’re here.
+I want you to know that since 1992 Southpoint has been a place where you can feel welcome just as you are.

 I hope your experience at Southpoint will help you… challenge you… inspire you… encourage you… strengthen you … disturb you and move you to action.
 God has entrusted the local church with carrying the life-changing message and ministry of Jesus Christ.
 There’s nothing else like it when it’s working as God intended.